 Do you read any of these books yourself?

 Like what you've read here?
 Please consider making a donation or becoming a sustaining member.
 As a grassroots news organization, we rely on community support -- as well as paid advertising -- to survive.

 Joe D'Allegro is a writer with 20 years of journalism, corporate communications and ad copywriting experience.
-He currently covers how nonprofits invest their assets for Institutional Investor and works his advertising muscles writing signs for Synergy Fitness Center.
-He also produces Shut Up & Laugh, a monthly comedy show held at the Lamp Post Bar & Grille.
+He currently covers how nonprofits invest their assets for Institutional Investor.
+He also produces Shut Up & Laugh, a monthly comedy show held in Jersey City.

 Email this author | All posts by Joe D'Allegro